Universal Brauer-Severi varieties

 To demonstrate the usefulness of the notion of universal Brauer--Severi varieties for geometric problems, we revisit in \S\! \ref{sec:dJS} work of de Jong and Starr.
 Their article \cite{dJS} was in fact the starting point for this paper.
 To provide some background, recall that the period $\per(\alpha)$ of a Brauer class $\alpha$ is simply its order and the index $\ind(\alpha)$ is the degree of the central division algebra representing $\alpha$ (at the generic point).
 It is known classically that $\per(\alpha)\mid\ind(\alpha)\mid\per(\alpha)^{e_\alpha}$ for some $e_\alpha$ and Colliot-Th\'el\`ene \cite{CT} conjectured that one can choose $e_\alpha=\dim(X)-1$ for all $\alpha\in\Br(K(X))$ with $X$ a variety over an algebraically closed field.
 The conjecture has been proved for unramified classes on projective surfaces by de Jong \cite{dJ} with further contributions by de Jong and Starr \cite{dJS} and Lieblich \cite{Lieb2,Lieb1}.
 Despite some recent results for unramified classes \cite{dJP,HM}, the conjecture is essentially completely open in higher dimensions.
 However, de Jong and Starr managed to prove that once the conjecture is settled for unramified classes, so for $\alpha\in\Br(X)$ with $X$ projective, it also holds for all ramified classes $\alpha\in\Br(K(X))$.
 Their result, not explicitly stated in \cite{dJS}, runs under the name of `discriminant avoidance' and will be recalled as Theorem \ref{thm}.
 We provide a proof that roughly follows the original arguments in \cite{dJS} but in the language of universal Brauer--Severi varieties.

 {\bf Acknowledgement:} The text grew out of a talk in a seminar on Brauer groups in 2025.
 The original goal was to present the discriminant avoidance result of de Jong and Starr \cite{dJS}.
 Looking for alternative ways to present the material, we came up with the notion of the universal Brauer--Severi variety which not only sheds a different light on the results in \cite{dJS} but turned out to be of independent interest.
 We wish to thank the participants of the seminar for interesting questions and feedback.
 Special thanks to Giacomo Mezzedimi for the organisation of the seminar.
-We are also grateful to Nicolas Perrin for answering a naive question on reductive group quotients and to Asher Auel for helpful comments on a preliminary version and his generous help with the literature.
+We are also grateful to Nicolas Perrin for answering a naive question on reductive group quotients, to Asher Auel for helpful comments on a preliminary version and his generous help with the literature, and to Uriya First for bringing \cite{first} to our attention and for a helpful conversation.